puwei/DanielTakeshi.github.io/_posts/2017-04-02-notes-on-the-generalized-advantage-estimation-paper.md

 so it does not affect the relative bias or variance among the estimators: differences arise entirely due to the $$k$$-step returns.

-One might wonder how to make use of the $$k$$-step returns in practice.
-The key to doing so is to let the agent run for $$k$$ steps, and then update the return afterwards.
-In normal Q-learning, for instance, we can update the return "immediately" with the current reward, but that's only due to the specific nature of the Q-learning update.
+One might wonder, as I originally did, how to make use of the $$k$$-step returns in practice.
+In Q-learning, we have to update the parameters (or the $$Q(s,a)$$ "table") after each current reward, right?
+The key is to let the agent run for
+$$k$$ steps, and *then* update the parameters based on the returns.
+The reason why we update parameters "immediately" in ordinary Q-learning is simply due to the *definition* of Q-learning.
 With longer returns, we have to keep the Q-values fixed until the agent has explored more.
-This is emphasized in the A3C paper from DeepMind.
+This is also emphasized in the A3C paper from DeepMind, where they talk about $$n$$-step Q-learning.

 # The Generalized Advantage Estimator